Ohio Invasive Plants Council

 Typha x glauca, hybrid cattail

-Vincetoxicum nigrum, black dog-strangling vine, black swallowwort
+Vincetoxicum nigrum, black swallowwort

 HOME